Hidden-In-The-Leaves/waggl/README.md

 <div id="top"/>

 # Waggl
 Waggl is a social media platform to help dog owners find like-minded dogs!.
-This is the culmination of seven engineers working closely over the course of one week to complete an MVP based on client's request.
+This is the culmination of 7 engineers working closely over the course of one week to complete an MVP based on client's request.

 ## Table of Contents